Jack2413/OnlineShopping/README.md

 Orderdetails has 3 foreign keys, email, productid, orderid.
 We combine 3 foreign key together as primary key to track each records in orderdetails table.

+for implement the forgot password reset function I did added resetpasswordtoken and resetpasswordexpair those two colums to user, for store token and expair time.

 CREATE TABLE users (